Compliance cost: Rising cost of compliance

 Managing and coping with rife and frequent regulation changes are one of the biggest challenges for compliance practitioners.
 Increasing personal liability is key concern, expected to rise each year, presumably.
 In regulated industries, compliance costs can rise to a point where they are barriers to entry to a market.
 That easily creates oligopoly.
 If that is the case, enterprises already competing in the concrete market mostly favor new regulations in order to keep new entrants from entering and making bigger competition.

 Costs are higher for firms operating for publicly held companies, they are more watched and are requested to produce reports.

 The impact on operating models

 According to the survey: The cost of compliance, KPMG International, 2013; we can divide managers into two camps – first, those who react to changes as they happen without previous planning, and second, those who proactively use changes to transform their operating models.
 Interestingly, different continents reported remarkably similar results (varying in units of percentages).
 There was not a side which would overcome any approach.
 Although exceptions exist, some said they considered exiting market due to rising regulations, others admitted thinking about moving their fund domicile.

 The changing regulatory system also influenced product development decisions.
 According to the research, managers agree that regulation might not be the best way to improve products designs.

 Taxonomy of regulatory costs

+The OECD established a taxonomy of regulatory costs that goes like this: